How-To Guides

 # This opens your browser to Google's OAuth consent screen

-# Composio stores the resulting OAuth token — the agent never sees it
+# Composio stores the resulting OAuth token in its encrypted vault

-3. Encrypting the token with AES-256 and storing it in Composio’s vault
+3. Encrypting the token with AES-256 and storing it in Composio’s vault with a reference to your agent identity.
+The token itself never leaves the vault.

 # What the agent sees — actions, not credentials